When you’re the boss and running the show, learning how to overcome insecurity is part of being in the online world.

 This is probably the most valuable piece of advice I can share with you, because the more money you have saved, the more confidence you’ll have to make bigger and bolder decisions with your business.

-This means that freelancers and business owners need a larger safety net than most.
+This means that bloggers and online business owners need a larger safety net than most.

-Instead of aiming for the oft-cited three to six months worth of funds in your emergency savings, freelancers and solopreneurs should aim for 10-12 months of living costs stashed away.
+Instead of aiming for the oft-cited three to six months worth of funds in your emergency savings.
+Bloggers and online business owners should aim for 10-12 months of living costs stashed away.

 2. Plan for known trouble spots